pepopo978/nampower/README.md

-<b> Checkout the hamburger menu above this to easily navigate the readme </b>
+<b> Checkout the list button above this to easily navigate the readme </b>

 # Pepo v2.0.0 Changes